-Are network distributor peak commercial electricity demand charges imposed on Australian businesses like death and taxes – unavoidable?
+Are network distributor peak commercial electricity demand charges for Australian businesses like death and taxes – unavoidable?
 To a degree they are; but like the latter, they can be minimized.

-Businesses in Australia have been slugged with capacity demand charges for quite some time – and historically, they’ve been on the increase.
+Businesses in Australia have been slugged with capacity demand charges for quite some time.
+Historically, they’ve been on the increase.

 For example, in 2012, an electricity distributor in New South Wales and one in Queensland raised their demand charge costs by a whopping 75% and 46% respectively in one fell swoop.

 It’s at a point now where demand charges make up a large proportion of many commercial electricity customer’s power bills.
 In the future, it’s quite possible this billing component may cost more than consumption of the electricity itself.

 Demand tariffs can pose a significant threat to a company’s profitability and there’s nothing to suggest the situation will stabilize in the foreseeable future.

 A demand charge / tariff is also known as a capacity charge.
 It’s an element of a commercial power bill where a daily charge is determined by the highest power demand (load) observed during a certain timeframe during the day in a specified period.

 This period can be up to a year in some cases for commercial customers.

 For example, if a business has a peak demand of 50kW due to a large pump running for just one hour on a single day in a year, they may receive a daily demand charge to use up to that level for a full year.
 This occurs even though normal usage may only be 5 or 10kW at any given time.